AI art: Other forms of AI art

 AI has also been used in arts outside of visual arts.
 Generative AI has been used to create music, as well as in video game production beyond imagery, especially for level design (e.g., for custom maps) and creating new content (e.g., quests or dialogue) or interactive stories in video games.
 AI has also been used in the literary arts, such as helping with writer's block, inspiration, or rewriting segments.
 In the culinary arts, some prototype cooking robots can dynamically taste, which can assist chefs in analyzing the content and flavor of dishes during the cooking process.

+Copyright status

+In 2026, the original prompter of the AI Tung Tung Tung Sahur character, Noxa, and their representing French agency Mementum Lab filed a claim that they own the copyright of the character, claiming that conceiving the names, backstories, and utilizing subsequent artistic edits provided enough human agency to qualify for copyright.
+Legal proceedings are still ongoing.

+In the 2020s, the rapid advancement of deep learning-based generative AI models raised questions about the copyright status of AI-generated works, and about whether copyright infringement occurs when such are trained or used.
+This includes text-to-image models such as Stable Diffusion and large language models such as ChatGPT.
+State of the art large language models are trained on all the data which can be scraped from the Internet, often utilizing copyrighted material.
+As of 2023, there were several pending U.S. lawsuits challenging the use of copyrighted data to train AI models, with defendants arguing that this falls under fair use.